avnishkanungo/roco-reprompting/README.md

-# Implementing RoCo: Dialectic Multi-Robot Collaboration with Large Language Models with reprompting
+# Implementing RoCo: Dialectic Multi-Robot Collaboration with Large Language Models with Human In the Loop(HITL)

 Based on the paper: https://arxiv.org/pdf/2307.04738